Current Size: 100%

 Celebrate Summer Memories at Wequassett Resort and Golf Club on Pleasant Bay

-Join us for the 27th Annual Evening by the Sea auction on Friday, July 25, 2014 at the Wianno Club, Osterville.
+The 27th Annual Evening by the Sea auction took place on Friday, July 25, 2014 at the Wianno Club, Osterville.

 Thank you to the generous businesses, donors and plungers of the 5th Annual Polar Bear Plunge to benefit Hope Dementia & Alzheimer’s Services that was held on January 1, 2014.